Positivity Increase Health

 Self-compassion and compassion for others could be accessed through multiple routes (Kristin Neff gave many ideas in her book).
 However, something I immediately thought of, when thinking about compassion, was a book I read some years ago about complaining.
 The book was called “A Complaint-Free World: How to Stop Complaining and Start Enjoying the Life You Always Wanted by Will Bowen”.

-My Previous Experience of Stopping Complaining
+My Previous Experience Of Stopping Complaining

-Four Stages of Competence by Martin Broadwell
+Four Stages Of Competence By Martin Broadwell

 Since then, I have learnt about the ‘Four Stages of Competence’ Model by Martin Broadwell.
 This model states that there are four distinct stages in the learning process: